 To determine the energy consumption of a token, the energy consumption of the network(s) avalanche, binance_smart_chain, ethereum, gnosis_chain, huobi, near_protocol, polygon, solana is calculated first.
-Based on the crypto asset's gas consumption per network, the share of the total consumption of the respective network that is assigned to this asset is defined.
-When calculating the energy consumption, we used - if available - the Functionally Fungible Group Digital Token Identifier (FFG DTI) to determine all implementations of the asset of question in scope and we update the mappings regulary, based on data of the Digital Token Identifier Foundation.
+For the energy consumption of the token, a fraction of the energy consumption of the network is attributed to the token, which is determined based on the activity of the crypto-asset within the network.
+When calculating the energy consumption, the Functionally Fungible Group Digital Token Identifier (FFG DTI) is used - if available - to determine all implementations of the asset in scope.
+The mappings are updated regularly, based on data of the Digital Token Identifier Foundation.
+The information regarding the hardware used and the number of participants in the network is based on assumptions that are verified with best effort using empirical data.
+In general, participants are assumed to be largely economically rational.
+As a precautionary principle, we make assumptions on the conservative side when in doubt, i.e. making higher estimates for the adverse impacts.